-‘Top Chef’ Power Rankings, Week 1: Flames Are A Harsh Mistress
+’Top Chef’ Power Rankings, Week 1: Flames Are A Harsh Mistress

 AKA: Sour Grapes.
 Underdog. ???

 I’m very sorry, but I also did not remember Stephanie Cmar from season 11.
 “Stephanie Cmar” sounds like the Nigerian Scam Stephanie Seymour, by the way.
-Stephanie seems like she’s acutely aware of her underdog status (apparently having gotten kicked off not for her cooking but her front of the house work), which naturally made for great human interest story editing from the show.
+Stephanie seems like she’s acutely aware of her underdog status (apparently having gotten kicked off not for her cooking but for her front of the house performance), which naturally made for great human interest story editing from the show.
 Stephanie made some shrimp over corn (which seems like a no-brainer dish for a seafood fire challenge) which received good marks and was instrumental in her team’s victory — “this was the meal we expected and deserved,” said the judges.

 Keep using that big brain, Cmar.
 Gonna have to start calling her Stephanie Sea-mar after this.